 Content is bread and butter for all your inbound lead campaigns – email, social media, blogs or website.
-If it is any good, your audience will love and share it.
-However, only quality content will resonate, therefore, make sure that you know your audience and what it needs.
-Only then you can start earning buyers trust and engage your prospects in a meaningful way.
+If it’s good, your audience will love it and hopefully share it.
+However, only quality content will resonate, therefore, make sure that you intimately know your audience and what are their needs and demands.
+Only then can you start earning buyers’ trust and engage your prospects in a meaningful way.

 Check out this advanced content marketing guide by Neil Patel and Kathryn Aragorn to learn more and make use of this interactive 84-step content marketing checklist by Ross Hudgens to finetune your content.

 SEO.
 Outstanding content wouldn’t get far if it weren’t for SEO as it guarantees a steady stream of organic traffic.
-Yes, keyword optimization plays a pivotal role.
-However, there is more to it than that.
-Google and other search engines associate quality content with quality publishers, so to capture more leads from a search engine, you need to create content that drives engagement.
-Many companies simply jump on content marketing bandwagon and miss out the key idea of content marketing – audience involvement.
-Quality content can boost your Google ranking for keywords, so more informative and original, not promotional material will promote you as a thought leader and get you more leads coming from search in the long-run.
+Yes, SEO and keyword optimisation plays a pivotal role at this stage.
+However, there is more to the process than that.
+Google and other search engines associate quality content with quality publishers, so, to capture more leads from a search engine, you need to create content that drives engagement.
+Many companies simply jump on the content marketing bandwagon and miss out the key idea of content marketing – audience involvement.
+Quality content can boost your Google ranking for keywords, so more informative and original, not promotional material, will promote you as a thought leader and return more leads originating from search in the long-run.

 Website.
 Your website is the heart of all your marketing operations.
-Whether it’s a newsletter sign up form or a free-trial request opportunity, it’s the focal place where passers-by are converted into real leads.
-Of course, it’s easier said than done, but pay special attention to design, layout, sign up forms, content and Call-to-Action buttons.
+Whether it’s a newsletter sign up form or a free-trial request opportunity, it’s the focal point where passers-by are converted into real leads.
+Of course, it’s easier said than done but be sure to pay special attention to design, layout, sign up forms, content and Call-to-Action buttons.

-If you have a feeling that your website might be missing something see this holy grail of eCommerce conversion optimization – 91 point checklist by Pancham Prashar.
+If you have a feeling that your website might be missing something take a look at this holy grail of eCommerce conversion optimisation – 91 point checklist by Pancham Prashar.

 Social media.
 If there is one place where there is plenty of fish in the sea, that would be social media.
-Growing number of social media users makes it a perfect place to fish for leads.
-Social media enables users to find and learn about products and services through peers and influencers, so tapping into LinkedIn, Instagram, Twitter, Pinterest, Facebook or Google+ feeds can bring all-around benefits.
-Not only can brands be where consumers are but it also grants businesses a voice to chip in into social conversations and express their stance on various issues.
+The growing number of social media users makes it a perfect place to fish for leads.
+Social media enables users to find and learn about products and services through peers and influencers, so, tapping into LinkedIn, Instagram, Twitter, Pinterest, Facebook or Google+ feeds can bring all-around benefits.
+Not only can brands be where the consumers are but it also grants businesses a voice to chip-in on social conversations and express their stance on various issues.
 In return, active social participation comes to fruition with new leads, free publicity and unwavering support for the brand.

 Blog.
-If we had to choose only one place to generate trust with your prospects that place would be your blog.
-A well search-optimized blog has potential to attract users from all over the web.
+If you had to choose only one place to generate trust with your prospects that place would be your blog.
+A well search-optimised blog has potential to attract users from all over the web.
 People remember blogs with valuable content; therefore it helps to position you as an expert and retain readers.
-Use your blog as a gateway to the rest of content, products, and services.
+Use your blog as a gateway to the rest of your content, products, and services.

 Out of ideas for your company blog?
 Check out these 20 types of evergreen content to produce lasting results and have a steady stream of prospects coming your way at all times.

-Now that you know about some of the main inbound marketing channels, you’ll have to put it into practice.
-If you need help with that, we got you covered with a curated list of 100 powerful inbound marketing tools to help you polish your inbound lead generation process.
+Now that you know about some of the main inbound marketing channels, you have to put it into practice.
+If you need help with that, we have you covered with a curated list of 100 powerful inbound marketing tools to help you polish your inbound lead generation process.

 Moving on, it is important to note that despite the rise of inbound marketing, a healthy marketing mix still includes both inbound and outbound marketing.
-Inbound marketing is good for passive and versatile lead generation, while outbound marketing lets you go on offense and target particular prospect segments.
-Here are the finest outbound marketing channels that synergize with above mentioned inbound methods.
+Inbound marketing is good for passive and versatile lead generation, while outbound marketing lets you go on the offense and target particular prospect segments.
+Here are the finest outbound marketing channels which synergise with the above mentioned inbound methods.

 Proven channels for outbound lead generation

 Display advertising.
 Display ads are useful at every stage of your funnel and generating leads is no exception.
-Based on your objectives, you can choose the most suitable advertising method, whether it’s programmatic marketing, ad space at some online publication targeted display advertising or a retargeting campaign.
+Based on your objectives, you can choose the most suitable advertising method, whether it’s programmatic marketing, ad space with some online publication, targeted display advertising, or a retargeting campaign.
 You have full control over where you want your ads to appear and what it should convey.
 Display advertising networks can provide you with rich data, thus allowing your messages to reach even the most peculiar segments.